Bedknobs and Broomsticks: Plot

-In August 1940, during the Blitz, three orphans named Charles, Carrie, and Paul Rawlins are evacuated from London to Pepperinge Eye near the Dorset coast where they are placed in the reluctant care of Miss Eglantine Price, who agrees to the arrangement temporarily.
-They attempt to run back to London, but change their minds after observing Miss Price flying on a broomstick.
-Revealing that she is learning witchcraft through a correspondence school with hopes of using her spells in the British war effort against the Nazis, Miss Price offers the children a transportation spell on a bedknob in exchange for their silence, which they accept.
-Later, she receives a letter from her school announcing its closure, thus preventing her from learning the final spell.
-She convinces the children to use the bedknob to go to London and locate her teacher Professor Emelius Browne.
+In August 1940, during the Blitz, three orphans named Charles, Carrie, and Paul Rawlins are evacuated from London to Pepperinge Eye near the Dorset coast, where they are placed in the reluctant care of Miss Eglantine Price, who is secretly a witch.
+She agrees to a temporary arrangement.
+The children attempt to run back to London, but they change their minds after observing Miss Price flying on a broomstick.
+Revealing that she is learning witchcraft through a correspondence school with hopes of using her magic spells in the British war effort against the German Army, Miss Price offers the children a traveling spell on the bedknob in exchange for their silence, which they accept.
+Later, she receives a letter from the school announcing its imminent closure, thus preventing her from learning the final spell.
+Miss Price convinces the children to use the bedknob to head for London and locate her teacher Professor Emelius Browne.

-Mr. Browne turns out to be a charismatic street magician who created the course from an old book as a joke, only to be shocked to learn that the spells work.
-He gives the book to Miss Price, who is distraught to discover the final spell, Substitutiary Locomotion, is missing key pages.
-The group travels to Portobello Road to locate the old bookseller who sold Browne the book; the missing pages reveal that the spell is not in the book, but engraved on the Star of Astoroth, a medallion that belonged to a sorcerer of that name.
-The bookseller explains that Astoroth experimented with magic on animals before anthropomorphism drove the animals to kill the wizard, take the medallion, and flee to the remote island of Naboombu.
-According to a notation in the book, a 17th-century lascar had claimed to have seen Naboombu, but the bookseller never found it.
-Paul confirms its existence by revealing a storybook that he found in Browne's townhouse.
+Mr. Browne turns out to be a charismatic street magician, who created the course from an old book as a joke, only to be shocked to learn that the spells work.
+He gives the book to Miss Price, who is disappointed to discover the final spell called Substitutiary Locomotion is missing the key pages.
+The group travels to Portobello Road to locate the old bookseller who sold Browne the book; the missing pages reveal that the spell is not in the book.
+Instead, it is engraved on the Star of Astoroth, a medallion that belonged to the sorcerer of that name.
+The bookseller explains that Astoroth experimented with magic on certain animals before anthropomorphism drove the animals to kill the wizard, take the medallion, and flee to a distant island called Naboombu.
+According to the book's final notation, a 17th-century lascar had claimed to have seen Naboombu, but the bookseller never found it.
+Paul confirms its existence by revealing a picture storybook that he found in Mr. Browne's townhouse.